NomMilk/FISH-Engine/README.md

 - Simple indie games and tools with a **lightweight OpenGL core**

 ## Build Instructions
-# Clone the repo
 git clone https://github.com/NomMilk/FISH-Engine
 cd FISH-Engine

 -Download and install dependencies manually
 -Build using the provided Makefile

--Run the demo or your game
 ./bin/fish_engine